kugurerdem/rugu.dev/content/english/blog/npc.md

 getting the solution, regardless of how messy it is.
-This might be ok if they don't truly care about the quality and maintainability of the products they deliver, but if they happen to care about these things, I guess that even a person opinionated towards Object-Oriented Programming -which I don't like much compared to Procedural or Functional Programming- might be superior compared to copy-paste NPC developer out there.
+This might be ok if they don't truly care about the quality and maintainability of the products they deliver, but if they happen to care about these things, I guess that even a person opinionated towards Object-Oriented Programming -which I don't like it much compared to Procedural or Functional Programming- might be superior compared to copy-paste NPC developer out there.

 So, despite I don't like much I still respect developers who are committed to OOP.
 At least they strive for consistency through a systematic approach to software development.

-**Long story short, if you wan't to improve, just don't be so afraid to have certain ideas and taste even it means sticking out.**
+**Long story short, if you wan't to improve, just don't be so afraid to have certain ideas and tastes even if it means sticking out.**